 675 Ponce De Leon Ave., Atlanta, Georgia

-This black-owned restaurant offers a fresh take on American cuisine and an impressive list of cocktails.
+This Black-owned restaurant offers a fresh take on American cuisine and an impressive list of cocktails as well as one of the best views in the city.
 Favorites include eggs Benedict served on a pretzel croissant, smoked sausage with pickled vegetables, or a colorful charcuterie board filled with artisan cheeses, smoked meats, and pureed fruit.
 Popular side dishes include the roasted potatoes with caramelized onion, parmesan fries, and cauliflower soup with curry oil, parmesan, and fresh oregano.
-Outdoor seating is also available, so you can take in the sights of Atlanta while you enjoy your meal.
+Outdoor rooftop seating is also available, so you can take in the sights of Atlanta while you enjoy your meal.

 Twisted Soul Cookhouse and Pours